Simplicity1117/Beier-Curve-Using-Processing/README.md

 This was a simple work I did during my weeked so, doesn't conatian comments ans so but It does is fun to play with so I thought people might like it.

+One Important thing, It might requires JAVA being installed on the PC to run the application.
+So make sure JAVA is installed, else it will direct to the page from where JAVA environment needed could be downloaded.